IBMTechSales/klp-workshop-labs/2158-Docker-Containers+OpenShift/2158-Part2-IntroOpenshift/README.md

 In this lab, we will introduce you to the basics of container Orchestration using Openshift.
 We will

 - Perform basic navigation using the web console
-- Deploy the `hello-openshift` image through the web console.
+- Deploy the example `httpd` image through the web console.
-- Deploy the `hello-openshift` image through the command line.
+- Deploy the example `httpd` image through the command line.

-## Prerequisite

-- For background on basic Openshift concepts, read [Openshift Concepts for WebSphere Administrators](https://github.com/IBM/openshift-workshop-was/blob/master/OpenshiftConcepts.md)

-<a name="Login_VM"> </a>

 ## Accessing the environment